 The breeders are confident enough in the health of their stock.

 To invoke this guarantee you usually have to attend a veterinarian exam within so many days of bringing your puppy home.
-There are also usually restrictions on exercise within the first year – no climbing stairs, no excessive exercise, limited jumping etc. This is at least until the puppy’s growth plates have fused.
+There are also usually restrictions on the exercise within the first year – no climbing stairs, no excessive exercise, limited jumping, etc. This is at least until the puppy’s growth plates have fused.

-Our seven top tips will help you find your four legged companion and a reputable breeder.
+Our seven top tips will help you find your four-legged companion and a reputable breeder.

 The important thing is to do your research, find a breed that suits your lifestyle and be realistic with your skills and competencies as a dog handler.

 Once you are sure of these, find a healthy puppy reared by a responsible breeder.

 Have you recently bought a dog?
 What advice did you use?
 Feel free to leave us a note in the comments section below.